 41. Host a Fondue Dinner

 Whether it’s made with molten chocolate or gooey Swiss cheese, fondue is the ultimate comfort food.
-Score yourself a fondue set, and you’ll be all set for an evening of good company, and a decadent dinner-and-dessert menu to be enjoyed among friends.
+Score yourself a fondue set and you’ll be ready for an evening of good company and a decadent dinner-and-dessert menu to be enjoyed among friends.

 42. Visit a Local Brewery

-From rich porters and stouts to ginger-scented Christmas ales, there are all kinds of seasonal brews to explore, and a trip to a local brewery is an excellent place to get started.
+From rich porters and stouts to ginger-scented Christmas ales, there are all kinds of seasonal brews to explore.
+A trip to a local brewery is an excellent place to get started.
 Bring someone special to the tasting and you’ll both be buzzing about the date.